Simply writing a book is a step of faith. So, if you are interested in writing a book about your faith, you will need to exercise some.

 These steps will help you take your idea and vision to the next step and write a good book about your faith and understandings of it.

 #1 – Similarities and differences between Faith Books and other books

-The main difference between a book about faith and other books is not so much what is seen, but what is unseen.
+The main difference between a book about faith and spirituality as opposed to other books is not so much what is seen, but what is unseen.

 According to one Biblical writer: “Faith is the substance of things hoped for, the evidence of things not seen.”

 While this is a Christian scripture, it could apply to writing a book about any faith.
 One goal of writing about faith is to convey hope to those who are hurting.

 So, in order to write and publish a book your audience will want to read…